PMP® Certification Bangalore - The Complete Guide

 Many Indian PMP aspirants decide that online training is a better option than face-to-face courses.
 This could be for a number of reasons.
 Perhaps their employer won’t pay for training and they want a cost-effective option.
 Perhaps they have a highly pressured job and they aren’t able to take a week out of the workplace to study.
 Online study options are very flexible and can fit around both work and family and community activities.
 Plus there is no travel required!
 You can avoid the terrible Bangalore traffic and study from the comfort of wherever you like with online and downloadable materials.
 These also have the added advantage of getting you out of the classroom so you can study outdoors in the great weather.

-The PM PrepCast is our self-study video course which is an option we feel is definitely worth considering!
-It compares favorably in budget terms and meets all PMI’s requirements.
-We’re also a PMI Registered Education Provider.
+The PM PrepCast is our self-study video course, which is an option we feel is definitely worth considering!
+It compares favorably in budget terms and meets all exam requirements.
+We are a Trusted and Experienced Education Provider.

 Tip: If you like the idea of interacting with fellow students but you don’t want the classroom experience or you want to build relationships over a longer time, then an online study group would be perfect for you.
 Use online PMP forums to find other students in the city who want to stay in touch, share their progress and chat about their study experiences.
 Here are some to try: